|

 had hundreds of performances at Veterans Hospitals.

-They also often performed at service
+They also often performed at service clubs, schools,

-included slides and movies of Switzerland.
+era sometimes included slides and movies of

 The family appeared on stage with stars of the day such as Tom Mix, Edgar Bergen and Charlie McCarthy, Eddie Cantor, Rudy Vallee, Caesar Romero, Edward Everett Horton, and the Horace Heidt Orchestra. |